fapinter/AVL-WordTracking/README.md

 # AVL-WordTracking

 Student Group:
-Fabricio Goes Pinterich
+Fabricio Goes Pinterich,
-Gabriel Marques Simini
+Gabriel Marques Simini,
 Crystofer Samuel Demetino dos Santos

 The AVL-WordTracking is basically a program which receives as an input a directory with N files .txt,